Hierarchical Random Measures without Tables: Application: a fair comparison with the HDP

-In this section, we compare the normalized gamma-gamma hCRV with the hierarchical Dirichlet process \eqref{def:hdp}.
-Proposition~\ref{th:hdp_hyper} shows that the normalized gamma-gamma hCRV is equivalent to the HDP with a particular gamma prior on the concentration parameter $\theta$.
-Hence, it could seem natural to compare the normalized gamma-gamma hCRV with the HDP by fixing the same parameters $(\alpha, \alpha_0, P_0)$, as in Figure~\ref{fig:comparison} (left plot), where $P_0 = N(5,1)$ and the data are the same as in Section~\ref{sec:elicitation}.
+Section~\ref{sec:elicitation} investigates the impact of the hyperparameters on the borrowing of information and shrinkage induced by the normalized gamma-gamma hCRV, and discusses the proper elicitation of its prior dependence structure.
+In this section, we compare such model with the hierarchical Dirichlet process.
+We consider a simulated dataset with $d = 3$ groups of independent Poisson observations, each of size $n_{i} = 10$, with means equal to $2$, $3$ and $4$.
+Proposition~\ref{th:hdp_hyper} shows that the normalized gamma-gamma hCRV is equivalent to the HDP with a particular gamma prior on the concentration parameter $\alpha$.
+Hence, it may seem natural to compare the normalized gamma-gamma hCRV with the HDP by fixing the same parameters $(\alpha, \alpha_0, P_0)$, as in Figure~\ref{fig:comparison} (left plot), where $P_0 = N(8,1)$.
 However, this approach may alter the comparison, since fixing the same parameters can entail very different marginal variance and correlation structures.
-In particular, for the HDP$(\alpha_0,\alpha,P_0)$, following \cite{Camerlenghi2019}, $E(\tilde P_i(A)) = P_0(A)$,
+In particular, for the HDP$(\alpha,\alpha_0,P_0)$, following \cite{Camerlenghi2019},

-Table~\ref{table:limits_hdp} reports some limiting behaviors, which notably differ from those of the gamma-gamma hCRV in Table~\ref{table:limits} when $\alpha \to \infty$.
-Rather than considering the same values of $(\alpha, \alpha_0)$, a fair comparison should consider the same values of the mean, variance and correlation, which are achieved by fixing
+Table~\ref{table:limits} reports some limiting behaviors, which notably differ from those of the normalized gamma-gamma hCRV, derived from Example~\ref{ex:moments_gamma}.
+Therefore, rather than considering the same values of $(\alpha, \alpha_0)$, a fair comparison should consider the same values of the mean, variance and correlation.
+Specifically, one should choose $\sigma^2, \rho \in (0,1)$ such that $\var(\tilde P_i(A)) = \sigma^2 \, P_0(A)(1-P_0(A))$ and $ \corr(\tilde P_i(A), \tilde P_j(A)) = \rho$, and set the hyperparameters of the models accordingly.
+For the normalized gamma-gamma hCRV, the corresponding values of $\alpha$ and $\alpha_0$ are obtained by solving the system of non-linear equations